eskylake/poler/README.md

     ]);
 ```
 #### orderBy()
-This methods sorts query result based on a column and an order type.
+This methods sorts the query result based on a column and an order type.

 Order types:
 1. ASC (default type that means ascending)